ubc-library-rc/dataverse_utils/docs/index.md

 # Dataverse utilities

 This is a generalized set of utilities which help with managing [Dataverse](https://dataverse.org) repositories.
-These utilities are _ad-hoc_, written as needed and subject to change.

-That being said, the effort is being made to make this a useful library.
+This has *nothing* to do with the Microsoft product of the same name.
+Despite being written as they were required, that doesn't mean they're not useful or user-friendly.

+With these utilities you can:

+* Upload your data sets from a tab-separated-value spreadsheet
+* Bulk release multiple data sets
+* Bulk delete (unpublished) assets
+* Quickly duplicate records
+* Replace licences
+* and more!

+**Get your copy today!**

 Source code (and this documentation) is available at the Github repository <https://github.com/ubc-library-rc/dataverse_utils>, and the user-friendly version of the documentation is at <https://ubc-library-rc.github.io/dataverse_utils>.
+Presumably you know this already otherwise you wouldn't be reading this.

 ## Installation